Thinking about starting a new business? You’re not alone — and that’s one of the main reasons you should be concerned about local SEO.

 SEO, in general, helps people from all over the Internet find your business in search.
 Your prospective customers see your company on the Search Engine Results Pages (SERPs).

-Local SEO puts your business in front of people who are more likely ready to buy your product or service.
-Remember that Google stat we mentioned?According to @ThinkWithGoogle, 76% of people who search for local businesses on mobile visit a related business that same day. #LocalSEO Click To Tweet
+“According to @ThinkWithGoogle, 76% of people who search for local businesses on mobile visit a related business that same day. #LocalSEO” – The Content Factory

 While general SEO targets a few types of keywords — informational, navigational and transactional — local SEO tends to drive more conversion-ready traffic.
 Why is that the case?
 It all comes down to keyword intent.